sametcaka/SU2_wiki_images/Cygwin-Build-for-Windows.md

 ### Overview
-Cygwin is a linux emulator, which allows the user to run linux programs on a Windows machine.
+Cygwin provides a unix-like environment on a Windows machine, and emulates some of the functionality of a linux distribution.
 Downloads and more information on Cygwin is available at http://www.cygwin.com/.
 To compile and run SU2 in Cygwin on a Windows machine, you will need to configure Cygwin with the appropriate packages (listed below), and then continue from within Cygwin as though you were using a linux machine.
 In summary, the steps are:

 1. Download Cygwin installer